 Observed as drawings in technological Greek texts, it is one of the first six simple machines identified by the Renaissance scientists.
-The simple concept of force transformation gives shape to this machine where two segments i.e. a wheel is attached to a smaller axle and their rotations create the force.
-The rotation is possible due to the bearing or hinge that gives support to the axle.
+The simple concept of force transformation gives shape to this machine where two segments, i.e. a wheel, are attached to a smaller axle, and their rotations create the force.
+The rotation is possible due to the bearing or hinge that supports the axle.
 The force applied on one side is amplified by this machine.
-If at a huge wheels periphery a small force is applied, the axle can lift larger loads.
+If a small force is applied at the periphery of a huge wheel, the axle can lift larger loads.

 A wheel and axle mechanism can also be viewed as a type of lever.
-The initial force application is on a tangent on the wheel’s perimeter and the load is managed by the axle with the hinges acting as the fulcrum.
-If a ratio is computed of the distance of loads from the fulcrum it would give us the mechanical advantage of a wheel and axle.
-The friction encountered in a moving car is countered by this mechanism.
+The initial force application is on a tangent on the wheel’s perimeter, and the axle manages the load with the hinges acting as the fulcrum.
+If a ratio is computed of the distance of loads from the fulcrum, this ratio will give the mechanical advantage of a wheel and axle.
+This mechanism counters the friction encountered in a moving car.

-Two cylinders or disks assembled and rotating in a similar axis and having different diameters result in a wheel and axle.
-The axle is the slender rod and the force is applied on to the wide object attached to the axle or the wheel.
-Mechanical advantage is achieved because if at a huge wheels periphery a small force is applied, the axle can lift larger loads.
+Two cylinders or disks that are assembled and rotate on a similar axis and have different diameters result in a wheel and axle.
+The axle is the slender rod, and the force is applied to the wide object attached to the axle or the wheel.
+Mechanical advantage is achieved because if at the periphery of a vast wheel, a small force is applied, and the axle can lift larger loads.

-If the mechanism does not store or dissipate energy or does not have elasticity and friction or in short is an ideal machine than the force that will be put on the wheel should equal the output of the power.
-Force and velocity give us power as their product and thus the force that one applies at the end of the axle should be more than the force one applies at the edge of the wheel.
-The facts say that the wheel rotates quicker than the axle proving the above-mentioned point.
+If the mechanism does not store or dissipate energy or does not have elasticity and friction or, in short, is an ideal machine, then the force that will be put on the wheel should equal the output of the power.
+Force and velocity give us power as their product, and thus the force that one applies at the end of the axle should be more than the force one applies at the edge of the wheel.
+The facts say that the wheel rotates quicker than the axle, proving the above point.

-If the wheel is A and the axle is B we assume that the distance between centre to the edge is a and b.
-At the edge of the wheel a force of FA is applied and at the edge of the axle, an output of FB is detected.
+If the wheel is A and the axle is B, we assume that the distance between the centre and edge is a and b.
+At the edge of the wheel, a force of FA is applied, and at the edge of the axle, an output of FB is detected.
 Thus:

 Mechanical Advantage = FB/ FA